authzed/workshops/update-vews-authorization/README.md

 Now that we've written a relationship to SpiceDB, we can perform permission checks as well.

 First, go to the `product.tsx` file and add this method as the form action for the delete button.
-The form action sends the `id` of the product to the method
+The form action sends the Product `id` to the method

 ```
 <DropdownMenuLabel>Actions</DropdownMenuLabel>